In 2007, a debtor filed for Chapter 13 Bankruptcy relief in Florida. Her case was dismissed for failure to maintain plan payments.

 This debtor just could not become a lawyer.

 - What would happen if a practicing lawyer filed Chapter 7 or 13 and the case was dismissed?
-Would the attorney’s licensed be revoked?
+Would the attorney’s license be revoked?

 - What if the Bankruptcy was completed and she received a discharge?